-- Class I vapor retarders, such as ceramic tile, may be used at shower and tub walls; - Class I vapor retarders, such as mirrors, may be used if mounted with clips or other spacers that allow air to circulate behind them. - 10.
+- Class I vapor retarders, such as ceramic tile, may be used at shower and tub walls; - Class I vapor retarders, such as mirrors, may be used if mounted with clips or other spacers that allow air to circulate behind them. - 9.
 Alternatively, either a drain tile that is pre-wrapped with a fabric filter or a Composite Foundation Drainage System (CFDS) that has been evaluated by ICC-ES per AC 243 are permitted to be used.
 Note that the CFDS must include a soil strip drain or another ICC-ES evaluated perimeter drainage system to be eligible for use.
 In an existing building (e.g., in a building undergoing a gut rehab.) a drain tile installed only on the interior side of the footing without a channel is permitted.
-Additionally, a drain tile is not required when a certified hydrologist, soil scientist, or engineer has determined that a crawlspace foundation, or an existing basement foundation (e.g., in a building undergoing a gut rehab.), is installed in Group I Soils (i.e., well-drained ground or sand-gravel mixtures), as defined by 2009 IRC Table R405.1. - 11.
+Additionally, a drain tile is not required when a certified hydrologist, soil scientist, or engineer has determined that a crawlspace foundation, or an existing basement foundation (e.g., in a building undergoing a gut rehab.), is installed in Group I Soils (i.e., well-drained ground or sand-gravel mixtures), as defined by 2009 IRC Table R405.1. - 10.
 These Items not required for existing structural masonry walls (e.g., in a building undergoing a gut rehabilitation).
-Note this exemption does not extend to existing wall assemblies with masonry veneers. - 12.
-Any of the following systems may be used: a monolithic weather-resistant barrier (i.e., house wrap) shingled at horizontal joints and sealed or taped at all joints; weather resistant sheathings (e.g., faced rigid insulation) fully taped at all "butt" joints; lapped shingle-style building paper or felts; or other water-resistive barrier recognized by ICC-ES or other accredited agency. - 13.
-Apply pan flashing over the rough sill framing, inclusive of the corners of the sill framing; side flashing that extends over pan flashing; and top flashing that extends over side flashing or equivalent details for structural masonry walls or structural concrete walls. - 14.
+Note this exemption does not extend to existing wall assemblies with masonry veneers. - 11.
+Any of the following systems may be used: a monolithic weather-resistant barrier (i.e., house wrap) shingled at horizontal joints and sealed or taped at all joints; weather resistant sheathings (e.g., faced rigid insulation) fully taped at all "butt" joints; lapped shingle-style building paper or felts; or other water-resistive barrier recognized by ICC-ES or other accredited agency. - 12.
+Apply pan flashing over the rough sill framing, inclusive of the corners of the sill framing; side flashing that extends over pan flashing; and top flashing that extends over side flashing or equivalent details for structural masonry walls or structural concrete walls. - 13.
 Intersecting wall siding shall terminate 1 in. above the roof or higher, per manufacturer's recommendations.
-Continuous flashing shall be installed in place of step flashing for metal and rubber membrane roofs. - 15.
-The assessment of whether the soil is expansive or collapsible shall be completed by a certified hydrologist, soil scientist, or engineer. - 16.
-Any of the following are permitted to be used as alternatives to Item 3.2: a) a roof design that deposits rainwater to a grade-level rock bed with a waterproof liner and a lateral drain pipe that meets discharge requirements per Item 3.2; b) a rainwater harvesting system that drains overflow to meet discharge requirements per Item 3.2; or c) a continuous rubber membrane (e.g., EPDM) that is aligned with the foundation wall from final grade to ≥ 8 in. below grade and then slopes ≥ 0.5 in. per ft. away from the building for at least 5 ft., with Group I Soils (as defined in Footnote 9) covering the membrane to within 3 in. of final grade.
+Continuous flashing shall be installed in place of step flashing for metal and rubber membrane roofs. - 14.
+The assessment of whether the soil is expansive or collapsible shall be completed by a certified hydrologist, soil scientist, or engineer. - 15.
+Any of the following are permitted to be used as alternatives to Item 3.2: a) a roof design that deposits rainwater to a grade-level rock bed with a waterproof liner and a lateral drain pipe that meets discharge requirements per Item 3.2; b) a rainwater harvesting system that drains overflow to meet discharge requirements per Item 3.2; or c) a continuous rubber membrane (e.g., EPDM) that is aligned with the foundation wall from final grade to ≥ 8 in. below grade and then slopes ≥ 0.5 in. per ft. away from the building for at least 5 ft., with Group I Soils (as defined in Footnote 9) covering the membrane to within 3 in. of final grade. - 16.
+As an alternative, any applicable option in 2009 IRC Section R905.2.8.2 is permitted to be used to meet Item 3.3 and any option in 2009 IRC Section R905.2.7.1 is permitted to be used to meet Item 3.4.
+EPA recommends, but does not require, that products meet ASTM D1970.
+In addition, any option in 2009 IRC Section R905.13 is permitted to be used to meet either Item 3.3 or 3.4.

-National Water Management System Requirements1

-ENERGY STAR Multifamily New Construction, Version 1 / 1.1 / 1.2 (Rev. 02)
+National Water Management System Requirements 1 ENERGY STAR Multifamily New Construction, Version 1 / 1.1